 Community Management Committees

-In addition to the CEP classes, communities establish a CMC that is responsible for implementing development projects designed by the community.
-Trained by Tostan, these are democratically-selected 17 member committees, of which nine members are women.
+In addition to the CEP classes, communities establish a Community Management Committee (CMC) that is responsible for implementing development projects designed by the community.
+CMCs are made up of 17 democratically-selected members, at least nine of whom must be women.